Richardson, Texas: Race and ethnicity

-In 2015, the racial makeup of the city was 67.0% White, 15.7% Asian, 8.7% African American, 0.3% Native American, 0.3% Pacific Islander, 4.3% from other races, and 3.6% from two or more races.
-Hispanic or Latinos of any race were 17.9% of the population.
-By the 2020 census, the racial and ethnic composition was the following: 50.46% non-Hispanic white, 10.56% Black or African American, 0.27% Native American, 17.09% Asian, 0.05% Pacific Islander, 0.45% some other race, 3.95% multiracial, and 17.18% Hispanic or Latino of any race.

-By 1990 10% of the Richardson population was not born in the United States, which increased to 18.1% in 2000.
+By 1990, 10% of the Richardson population was not born in the United States, which increased to 18.1% by 2000.
 According to the 2015 American Community Survey 5-year Estimates, this figure was 24.3%.
 As of 2015, of those not born in the United States, almost 50% had arrived in the United States after 2000.

-Dallas County has an estimated 275,000 Arab Americans, with many of them settling in Richardson.
+Dallas County has an estimated 275,000 Arab Americans, many of whom have settled in Richardson.
 Many of them have come from Egypt, Iraq, Syria, Palestine, Jordan, Yemen, Morocco, etc. The DFW Chinatown is located in Richardson, in part because of the large Asian population.
 Esther Wu, a former editor of the Dallas Morning News, stated that Chinese immigration began in Richardson in 1975.
 Since then the Chinese community has expanded to the north.
 In the mid-1980s the majority of ethnic Chinese K–12 students in the DFW area resided in Richardson.

-As of 2012 North Texas has over 60 Chinese cultural organizations and most of them are headquartered in Richardson and Plano.
-The Dallas Chinese Community Center (DCCC; 达拉斯华人活动中心 (Dálāsī Huárén Huódòngzhōngxīn)) is in the D-FW Chinatown.
+By 2012 North Texas had over 60 Chinese cultural organizations and most of them were headquartered in Richardson and Plano.
+The Dallas Chinese Community Center (DCCC; 达拉斯华人活动中心 (Dálāsī Huárén Huódòngzhōngxīn)) is in the DFW Chinatown.
 It includes English as a second language (ESL) classes and 20,000 books written in Simplified Chinese; the center imported some books from People's Republic of Mainland China.
 As of 2011 the Chinese restaurants catering to ethnic Chinese in DFW are mainly in Richardson and Plano.
 The University of Texas at Dallas in Richardson, as of 2012, has almost 1,000 Chinese students.
 The university has a program to recruit students of Chinese origin.

-Richardson's Asian Indian immigrant community has been primarily driven by the international telecommunications industry that is so prevalent in the community.
+Richardson's Indian immigrant community has been primarily driven by the international telecommunications industry that is so prevalent in the community.
 The Indian Association of North Texas headquarters are in Richardson.
 Indo-Pak grocery store is located in an Indian-oriented strip shopping center east of Central Expressway.
 Of the suburbs in the DFW area, Richardson had one of the earliest Indian settlements.